Republican insurgency in Afghanistan: 2025

 On 11 January 2025, Afghanistan International reported that Ali Maisam Nazary, the head of foreign relations of the National Resistance Front, called on Donald Trump and his administration to support their movement against terrorism.
 Further, the journal reported that Abbas Stanekzai, the deputy foreign minister of the Taliban, was seeking to establish a relationship with the US president.

 On 24 February, Ahmad Massoud stated in an interview with the Hudson Institute that he wished for closer cooperation with the United States and Donald Trump to enable a free and democratic Afghanistan.

 On 10 May, the AFF reportedly killed and wounded Taliban fighters in Kunduz and Panjshir.

-On 17 May, the NRF claimed that they killed 13 Taliban fighters and wounded four during an attack on a Taliban base in Dara district, which was confirmed by local residents.
+On 17 May, the NRF said that they had killed 13 Taliban fighters and wounded four during an attack on a Taliban base in Dara district, which was confirmed by local residents.
+Following the attack, Taliban forces had detained at least twenty resident of Panjshir province.
+Taliban authorities did not comment publicly on the incident or the subsequent detentions, while the arrests raised concerns about collective punishment in the region.

 On 16 August, the AFF reported that they killed 225 Taliban fighters after they carried out a total of 88 attacks since the beginning of 2025.
 They also reportedly carried out raids in Takhar and Kunduz provinces, killing and wounding seven Taliban fighters.
 The NRF carried out its own operation, raiding a Taliban checkpoint in Kunduz, killing two and wounding two Taliban fighters.

 On 19 August, the Islamic Liberation Movement of the People of Afghanistan reported that its fighters killed Mawlawi Hassan in Herat.